fastzhong/mth252/slides.md

 </div>
 </div>

-👉 MTH252 is much more heavy than MTH251
+👉 MTH252 is much more difficult than MTH251

 ---